PaulskPt/M5Stack_Cardputer_NTP_syncd_clock/README.md

 # M5Stack_Cardputer_NTP_syncd_clock

 This sketch shows you the current time from an NTP server on the builtin M5Stack Cardputer display.
+Unfortunately the M5Stack StampS3 has no internal RTC otherwise the NTP datetimestamp could be written to the internal RTC and be updated onces in an hour or so.

 The flag "time_only" controls if:
 a) only the time or